fastlane/fastlane/README.md

 deliver testflight ./my_app.ipa
 ```

-Pass the Apple ID and App ID to be used:
+Pass the Apple ID and App ID to be used (optional):

 ```
 deliver testflight -u felix@krausefx.com -a 862582703